j-cheung/neatmaps/README.md

-This web app was built to assess front-end web development skills
+This web app lets the user upload CSV containing US addresses and view them on a map.

 ## Prerequisites